Grad School and Pandemic Woes

 Direction of my Blog

-I have done a lot of self reflection during the last year and I realized that I want to reconnect with who I am as a person and a blogger.
+I have done a lot of self reflection during the last year.
+I realized that I want to reconnect with who I am as a person and a blogger.

-When I moved to the city, I made friends via a local blogger meetup group, however I noticed that I was beginning to slip into an area of blogging that I just do not identify with which is the fashion/beauty blogging niche.
+When I moved to the city, I made friends via a local blogger meetup group.
+However, I noticed that I was beginning to slip into areas of blogging I don’t normally gravitate towards.
 While trying to fit in, this led to a serious case of writer’s block and confusion on my part.
 I wish I would have come to this realization sooner, but it’s all about the journey right?

-While I definitely applaud bloggers and influencers that have a talent for blogging about upscale fashion and beauty, I am just not that girl.
-I couldn’t tell you one identifier of a designer brand over another.
-Nor do I personally care for promoting fast fashion in today’s world.
+While I definitely applaud bloggers and influencers that have a talent for blogging about upscale fashion.
+I am just not that girl.
+I am much more fond of creating fun looks found in vintage or thrift stores.
+This was a staple for me growing up in rural Pennsylvania.

 However, I want to stress that this is no absolutely no judgement on anyone else.
-I adore my blogging friends and want them to flourish and succeed!
-It’s just a fact that after some reflection I realized that it is just not who I am as a blogger.
+I adore my upscale fashion blogging friends and want them to flourish and succeed!
+It’s just a fact that after some reflection, I realize that it is just not who I am as a blogger right now.

-I’ll never be the most sophisticated girl with the latest designer brand on or even care to.
+I’ll likely never be that gal with the latest designer brand on or even care to.
 I am from the rural countryside in the Laurel Highlands of Pennsylvania.
-My childhood was spent running through fields barefoot, fishing at the pond with my dad, and playing hail bail tag with my friends.
+My childhood was spent running through fields barefoot, fishing at the pond with my dad and rummaging flea markets with my mom.
+Not to mention, playing hail bail tag with my friends in the barn.

-I have a passion for thrift stores and hunting for cute secondhand clothes.
-I love going to country flea markets with my mom and spending my time hiking in the woods with my boyfriend.
+I love spending my time hiking in the woods with my boyfriend.
 I relax doing simple things like baking, embroidery, and spoiling my fur babies.
 In a way, I want to return to my roots and blog about topics I am truly passionate about and can identify with.

 It is okay to allow yourself to fail, regroup, and try again.
-I hope to take this blog in a new direction on topics like hiking, nature, baking, life, self-care, photography, and more.
-Topics that are also practical during this age of social distancing because lord knows we can’t travel like we used to!
+I hope to take this blog in a new direction.
+I will be writing on topics like hiking, nature, baking, life, self-care, photography, and more.
+Topics that are also practical during this age of social distancing.
+Lord knows we can’t travel like we used to!

 If you have made it this far into reading this post, I thank you for taking the time.
-I hope you will take your own personal growth journey during the pandemic or perhaps find a fun project to share with others.
+I hope you will take your own personal growth journey during the pandemic.
+Also, perhaps find a fun project to share with others.
 I love seeing all the creativity people are producing during this time.
 Wishing you lots of light and love!